Fear of rejection? Here’s how to overcome it

 When you’re making a request, immediately resolve the objections you would get.
 This improves with the practice of making requests.
 You build a skill of guessing what people will object to.
 After you start resolving objections beforehand, you will build trust more easily because people like that you’re being honest and trying to resolve their worries before they even have them.

 This one isn’t always possible but if you can, align your request with your audience.

 It’s easier to sell food to a hungry person.

 Reduce the probability of getting rejected by adding reasons and aligning with the other party.

 4. How to behave after getting rejected

-We’ve already stated that situational factors can explain a lot of behavior.
-However, most of the time, we’re just guessing what the situational factors are.
+We’ve already stated that situational factors can explain a lot of behaviors.
+However, most of the time we’re just guessing what the situational factors are.
 There is another way:

 Ask why they are rejecting your request.

 When you ask them why they’re rejecting your request, most people will tell you.
 When this happens, it clears the air.
-Firstly, you find out why you weren’t successful.
-This can remove all negative emotions you might feel toward this rejection.
-Maybe they’re simply in a rush and can’t talk to you now.
-Maybe they’re not interested because they’ve already done it.
+First, you find out why you weren’t successful which can remove all negative emotions you might feel toward this rejection.
+Maybe they’re simply in a rush and can’t talk to you now or maybe they’re not interested because they’ve already done it.

-Secondly, it can give you information to tailor your request to this person that will increase the probability of succeeding with your request.
-That can range from asking for a lesser request to simply rescheduling for another time.
+Second, it can give you information on how to tailor your request to this person to increase your probability of success.
+That can range from asking for a less or simply rescheduling for another time.